-The PEEL assessments given to Gwent Police from the 2019/20 programme of work are as follows:
+For context, the PEEL assessments that were given to Gwent Police from the 2019/20 programme of work are as follows:

-- The extent to which the Force is effective at keeping people safe and reducing crime Overall Good: - Preventing Crime and Tackling ASB Good; - Investigating Crime Good; - Protecting Vulnerable People Good; and - Tackling SOC Good. - The extent to which the Force is efficient at keeping people safe and reducing crime Overall Good: - Meeting Current Demands and Using Resources Good; and - Planning for the Future Good. - The extent to which the force is legitimate at keeping people safe and reducing crime Overall Requires Improvement: - Fair Treatment of the Public (Stop and Search) Requires Improvement; - Ethical and Lawful Workforce Requires Improvement; and - Fair Treatment of Workforce Good.
+- The extent to which the Force is effective at keeping people safe and reducing crime Overall Good:

+- Preventing Crime and Tackling ASB Good;

+- Investigating Crime Good;

+- Protecting Vulnerable People Good; and

+- Tackling SOC Good. - The extent to which the Force is efficient at keeping people safe and reducing crime Overall Good: - Meeting Current Demands and Using Resources Good; and - Planning for the Future Good. - The extent to which the force is legitimate at keeping people safe and reducing crime Overall Requires Improvement: - Fair Treatment of the Public (Stop and Search) Requires Improvement; - Ethical and Lawful Workforce Requires Improvement; and - Fair Treatment of Workforce Good.